aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

 #### Step 1: Setup Visual Studio 2019 for Windows
 If your development environment is Visual Studio 2019 on Windows, you will need to ensure the following components are installed:

 1. The .NET 5 for Windows: https://dotnet.microsoft.com/download/dotnet
 1. Visual Studio 2019
 1. The AWS Toolkit for Visual Studio: https://aws.amazon.com/visualstudio/
 1. The AWS CLI https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

 #### Step 2: Setup .NET CLI on Windows, Mac, or Linux

-If you are using .NET Core LI on Windows, Mac, or Linux, you will need to install a few components, as follows:
+If you are using .NET CLI on Windows, Mac, or Linux, you will need to install a few components, as follows:

 1. The .NET for Windows, Mac, or Linux: https://dotnet.microsoft.com/download/dotnet
 1. Install the AWS Lambda templates with the AWS Lambda NuGet package by running the following in a terminal window.
     ```shell
     dotnet new -i Amazon.Lambda.Templates::*
     ```
 1. Verify the new AWS Lambda templates have been installed by running the following in a terminal window.
     ```shell
     dotnet new lambda.EmptyFunction -l
     ```
     If the command returns details of a single Lambda Empty Function template then the templates have been installed correctly.
-1. Install the [.NET Core Global Tools for AWS](https://aws.amazon.com/blogs/developer/net-core-global-tools-for-aws/).
+1. Install the [.NET Global Tools for AWS](https://aws.amazon.com/blogs/developer/net-core-global-tools-for-aws/).
 To install Amazon.Lambda.Tools use the dotnet tool install command.
    ```shell
    dotnet tool install -g Amazon.Lambda.Tools
    ```